Cultural and textile adventure in Istanbul and Greater Anatolia

 The Turkmenistan of Anatolia – Tribes – Valleys – Textiles – and surviving traditions from Central Asia.

-KARAMAN – LARENDE: The history of Larende dates back to BCE times, then to Roman times, and onto the Byzantine periods.
+LARENDE – KARAMANIA: The history of Larende dates back to BCE times, then to Roman times, and onto the Eastern Roman times.
 It was occupied by Frederic Barbarossa in 1190, during the Third Crusades, and dominated by the Armenian Kingdom of Cilicia from 1211 to 1256.
-The Seljuk Turks captured it in the 13th century and gave it their tribal name – Karaman.
+The Seljuk Turks captured it in the 13th century and gave it their tribal name.
 It was the capital of the Karamanid dynasty until captured by the Ottomans in 1468.
-The surrounding villages and higher valleys are still populated by descendents of Seljuk Turks.
+The surrounding villages and higher valleys are still populated by descendants of Seljuk / Ottoman Turks.
 The Christian population, including Turkic Christian groups, migrated to Greece according to a population exchange agreement between two countries.

 We will visit the Konya Ethnographic Museum which houses some rugs of the early Seljuk and classical period, along with some later textiles.
 We will see the Whirling Dervishes center and mausoleum of Celalledin Rumi and the beautiful Seljuk era Sircali Madrasa.
 Overnight in Konya.
 B.L.D.

-Day 6 – We drive to Karaman, 1.5 hrs.
+Day 7 – May 30, 2020 – Driving to Taurus Mountains – Karamania, 1.5 hrs.
 After visiting the local museum, we will explore undiscovered treasures, early Christian settlements and local Turkic tribal people still living in their own pastoral way.
 This will be a day trip.
-Overnight in Karaman.
+Overnight.
 B.L.D.

-Day 7 – Today, we drive to the Anatolian plateau, to an altitude of about 1800 meters high (5900 feet).
+Day 8 – May 31, 2020 – Today, we drive to the Anatolian plateau, to an altitude of about 1800 meters high (5900 feet).
 Driving here is like being on another planet.
 We will be in a wild landscape with different kinds plants and flowers—and see the pastoral life settled tribal Turkmens with their goat flocks.
 Return to town for our farewell dinner.
-Overnight in Karaman.
+Overnight.
 B.L.D.

-Day 8 – Today we walk in a nearby canyon, passing by some small villages.
+Day 9 – June 01, 2020 – Today we walk in a nearby canyon, passing by some small villages.
 It is an easy walk, without serious hiking – but you will need shoes with good traction for downhills.
 (A shoe with a pronounced heel and/or a patterned sole for gripping is strongly recommended).
 We will see a beautiful landscape, with high gorge hills, lined with caves and settlements.
 Our picnic lunch of local, natural foods and drinks will be enjoyed on the way.
 We return to town in mid-afternoon for a stroll in the bazaars.
-Dinner and overnight in Karaman.
+Dinner and overnight.
 B.L.D.

 Tour leader, Textile professional